-At 3pm on May 10th, the Rendez-Vous series will welcome the Baroness Lola Young of Hornsey, Officer of the Order of the British Empire and founder and Co-Chair of the All Party Parliamentary Group on Ethics and Sustainability in Fashion.
+At 3pm on May 10th, the Rendez-Vous series welcomed Baroness Lola Young of Hornsey, Officer of the Order of the British Empire and founder and Co-Chair of the All Party Parliamentary Group on Ethics and Sustainability in Fashion.

 Drawing on her political expertise and current legislation focus, Baroness Young discussed key issues regarding environmental sustainability, offering thoughtful suggestions for enabling the fashion industry to address environmental problems and employment conditions throughout the global supply chain.

 “If we think about today’s sustainable development goals, people often say, ‘what’s this got to do with fashion?
 Fashion can’t change the world; fashion’s got nothing to do with human rights.’
 But I would argue it’s got everything to do with human rights and a lot to do with changing with the world, because it has contributed to making the world what it is today – and that means the good bits and the bad bits, too.”

 A political powerhouse serving as an independent Crossbench member of the House of Lords, Young stems from an extensive background in arts and culture – from acting to academia – ultimately founding the All Party Parliamentary Group on Ethics and Sustainability in Fashion, and that on Sport, Modern Slavery and Human Rights.
 As Chair of the Young Review and Agenda: the Alliance for Women and Girls at Risk, Young has addressed racial disproportionality in the criminal justice system and the vulnerability of traumatized women and girls, and is currently dedicated to strengthening legislation that addresses modern forms of slavery in supply chains.
 “We need to push the governments of our respective countries… because the choices that we make have a real impact on peoples’ lives,” she explains.
 “We have to consider the true cost of those garments.”